nikzb/rgb-color-explorer/README.md

 ## Version 0 - Work in Progress

 To do:
+* Main page
+  * Create main page
+  * Set up routing to Color Explorer and ColorCoder
+  * Have logo be a link back to main page?

 * General styling
-  * Fix greys to be darker
   * Clean up code for sizing of ColorViz?

 * RGB Color Explorer